gabeorosan/pa-project/README.md

 each family, and more which ended up being superseded by the complete dataset once I was able to get the pipeline working on one of Dr.Wilson's lab computers so I could automate the execution on all capsids in ViperDB.

-# Finding Structurally Relevent Amino Acids
+# Finding Structurally Relevant Amino Acids

 ## find_aas.py